If you manage marketing for a small business, you know that optimizing your material to attract traffic to your website can be a battle.

 Get More Clicks as a Featured Snippet

-Featured snippets can drastically improve your website’s CTR, but they can be difficult to secure if you’re not using the right SEO tools.
+The right featured snippets can drastically improve your website’s CTR, but they can be difficult to secure if you’re not using the right SEO tools.
 It doesn’t hurt to try and get featured snippets because the same practices that help you get them, like doing keyword research and organizing your content, also help keep you on the first page of Google.

 Learning a few tricks and skills for building your reach can really help your business grow.
 Remember that building organic traffic takes time, but if you consistently make and execute plans to increase your influence, you’ll give your business the best chance of success.